warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 linear combination of $H_A$'s eigenvectors.
 By perturbing it and then solving, we let the full Hubbard Hamiltonian influence the state we pick so we're more likely to find the correct superposition.
-{% annotate I should see what the superposition of tunneling eigenvectors ends up being.
-Otherwise, I wouldn't be able to use this technique for huge Hamiltonians. %}

 Here's code for steps 1-4:
 <script src="https://gist.github.com/warrenalphonso/a54eb8d48b12e16a2b3a87549b7c05d4.js"></script>